Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Differences

-The Dahua camera can perform optical zoom for up to 45x while the Reolink camera has a poor optical zoom that peaks at 5x.
-However, the Reolink camera supports full integration with Google Assistant, Chromecast, and Nest Hub.
+The Dahua camera can perform optical zoom for up to 45x.
+The Reolink camera has a lower optical zoom that peaks at 5x.

 Key Features in Common